getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

     actualClientInfo.port = client.remotePort
     actualClientInfo.family = client.remoteFamily

-    // Register handlers for our fakeClient
+    // Register handlers for the fakeClient
     // These each get explained below but should be inserted here

     // fakeClient.on('connect', function() { ... })